 It is easy to neglect people when things get busy, but keep in mind that those are the same people that are going to get you through the tough times.
 They are the people that will drive you to the hospital when you can’t drive yourself.
 When you have a family emergency and need to reschedule your clients, but you can’t talk on the phone without crying.

 So it’s good to have your support system already firmly in place and make those people a priority.
 Who are the people in your tribe that you can’t live without?
-Entrepreneurs, can you relate to any of these hard-learned lessons?
+Can you relate to any of these hard-learned lessons?
 What would you do differently if you had the chance?